mason1999/parse-BASH-command-line/README.md

     - `map_long_to_short`: This is an associative array which maps long options to short options (e.g `--aye` => `-a`).
     - `map_short_type`: This is an associative array which maps short options to a "type".
 In the current implementation the current types I support are "k" and "v".
         - `"v" type`: This means that the short option **requires** a value.
 This is similar in concept to getopts when you are specifying the option string and you must put a ":" after the character (e.g `"a:b:c:"`).
         - `"k" type`: This means that the short option **is only** a key.
 In other words, it functions as a true/false switch.
+This is similar in concept to getopts when you are specifying the option string and you don't put a ":' after the character (e.g "d")
     - `map_runtime`: This is an associative array which picks up the options we inputted on the command line and the corresponding values for those options.
 It does this as we run the script (so I thought a fitting name was "runtime").
     - `ARGC`: This is the number of command line arguments which was entered. for example:
         - Entering: `-a a_val -b b_val -c "cee val" -d` would mean that `ARGC` equals 7